Planting Flowers for Bees is a Good Idea

-Choosing seed varieties for flowers for bees does not have to be difficult.
+Choosing seed varieties of flowers for bees does not have to be difficult.
 You can purchase a meadow mix.

 Some of the flowers are annuals but some are perennials that will return year after year.

-Choose a variety of flowers for bees that have a long bloom cycle.
+Choose a variety of plants with different bloom times.
+Even better are varieties that have a long bloom cycle.
 Your goal is to provide food throughout the season.
-Once option is to find a type of plant with a continuous bloom all season.

-Planning your bee garden blossoms occurring in stages through out the Summer, increases nutritional variety in the honey bee diet.
+Plan your bee garden to bloom in stages throughout the Summer.
+This increases nutritional variety in the honey bee diet.
 This blooming cycle can last well into Fall – when one stops blooming others begin.